 I require accessibility seating, how do I request a ticket?

-All accessibility seats are managed by our Membership and Ticketing Team, they will be happy to help over the phone on 01273 827100 or via email email@example.com.
-Please be mindful we are still having to operate with reduced staffing levels and therefore your enquiry may take slightly longer than usual to be dealt with, the team are available between the hours of 9am to 5pm, Monday to Thursday.
+All accessibility seats are managed by our Membership and Ticketing Team.
+They will be happy to help over the phone on 01273 827100 or via email email@example.com.
+The team are available between the hours of 9am to 5pm, Monday to Friday.

 I have previously purchased a Ticket, Blast Pass or Membership but have not used my online membership and ticketing account before.
 Can I still request tickets online?